SamButtonow20/AI-Algorithms-Project-3-CSC429/README.md

 ## Summary

-This project clearly showed how learning rate selection affects training.
-High learning rates converge fast but can be unstable.
-Low learning rates are stable but slow.
-A decreasing learning rate gave a nice balance.
-Momentum helped improve SGD further, and Adam was the most effective overall — especially with bias correction.
+Learning rate strongly impacts convergence in SGD.
+High rates converge quickly but risk instability.
+Low rates are stable but slow.
+A decreasing learning rate offers a good compromise.
+Momentum improves convergence speed and smoothness.
+Adam achieves the best performance overall, especially when bias correction is used.

 ---